 Brain training is a super effective way to increase your dog’s ability to pay attention to you!

-Many of the games in my Brain Training for Dogs e-book are designed to improve your dog’s attentiveness.
-One of my favorites is “The Airplane Game,” which you can download for free.
-“The Airplane Game” is a fun game where your dog will learn that looking into your eyes and focusing his attention on you brings him tasty treats!
+Many of the games in my Brain Training for Dogs course are designed to improve your dog’s attentiveness.
+One of my favorites is “The Airplane Game,” which you can access for free.
+In this simple game your dog will learn the following important skills:

-Simply enter your e-mail below to instantly receive your free copy of “The Airplane Game,” which you can start playing with your dog right away!
+Enter your e-mail below to instantly receive free access to “The Airplane Game,” which you can start playing with your dog right away!

 The “Smacking Sound”